FAQ: Frequently Asked Questions

 – Eliminates the proliferation of bacteria and other microorganisms if the board is kept in good condition.

-For more information consult our guide on types of cutting boards
+For more information, see our guide on types of cutting boards

-No, unless otherwise stated (only on certain boards in the "single boards" category)
+No, unless otherwise stated (only in certain tables in the “single tables” category)

-All materials used in the Ligna manufacturing process are suitable for food contact.
+All materials used in the Ligna manufacturing process are suitable for contact with food.

-This includes adhesive (Titebond III), finish (mineral oil, beeswax and carnauba wax, hard wax oil), epoxy resin (Epoxy Food).
+This includes the adhesive (Titebond III), the finish (mineral oil, beeswax and carnauba wax, hard wax oil), epoxy resin (Epoxy Food).

-Basic non-skid legs are made of non-skid rubber and only serve the function of keeping the board elevated from the countertop.
-Premium legs, on the other hand, are made of aluminum with a non-slip rubber base and give a more professional look to the cutting boards.
+The basic non-slip feet are made of non-slip rubber and only serve the function of keeping the board elevated from the countertop.
+Instead, the premium legs are made of aluminum with a non-slip rubber base and give a more professional look to the cutting boards.